Connect with us

 Secondly, get the 50% NCD for your insurance.
 This is critical because you can save $5,000 if your insurance premiums are $10,000 each year.
 But if you are an accident-prone or reckless driver, best of luck finding an insurer who is not going to load up on the insurance premiums, assuming they are willing to insure you.

-Alternatively, you can check out our guide on the cheapest cars in Singapore that you can buy.
+Alternatively, you can check out our guide to the cheapest cars you can buy in Singapore.